Skparab1/javascript-inkball/README.md

 ![](inkball_gif2.gif)

-the ball animation is actually much smoother than what it shows because the gif's frame rate is low
+- the ball animation is actually much smoother than what it shows because the gif's frame rate is low

+# status

 fyi i'm using the processing editor for this project